Luka-Babetzki/ai-password-analyser/README.md

-# AI-Powered Password Strength Analyzer
+# AI-Powered Password Strength Analyser

-This project is an AI-powered tool designed to analyze the strength of passwords and provide feedback on how to improve them.
+This project is an AI-powered tool designed to analyse the strength of passwords and provide feedback on how to improve them.

 ## How to Run
 1. Clone this repository.
 2. Install the necessary dependencies: `pip install -r requirements.txt`.
-3. Run the script: `python analyze_password.py`.
+3. Run the script: `python analyse_password.py`.